curl/curl/tests/FILEFORMAT.md

 `hex=yes` means that the data is a sequence of hex pairs.
 It will get decoded and used as "raw" data.

+`nonewline=yes` means that the last byte (the trailing newline character) should be cut off from the data before sending or comparing it.

 For FTP file listings, the `<data>` section will be used *only* if you make sure that there has been a CWD done first to a directory named `test-[num]`